Menu

 Let’s Get Building!

 I didn’t go the veneer route as I found it to be very brittle and difficult to deal with.
-And as I was going to paint the cabinets anyways, using wood filler worked just fine.
+And as I was going to paint the cabinets anyway, using wood filler worked just fine.

 If you follow my design exactly, you’ll see that I built a bit of a hybrid system where I combined features of both faceframe and frameless cabinets.